ScatterHQ/machinist/doc/introduction.rst

 ------------------

 In the explicit state machine all of the inputs and outputs are also completely enumerated.
-In *ism software* these are usually only defined by the implementation accepting or producing them.
+In :abbr:`ism (implicit state machine)` software these are usually only defined by the implementation accepting or producing them.
 This means there is just one way to determine what inputs are accepted and what outputs are produced: read the implementation.
 If you're lucky, someone will have done this already and produced some API documentation.